uclab-potsdam/scienceforukraine/public/pages/support.md

 **Funding programmes**

+*   23.11.2022 Ukraine in European Dialogue Junior Fellowship at the Institute for Human Sciences.
+Deadline 16.01.2023. [https://www.iwm.at/program/ukraine-in-european-dialogue-junior-fellowship](https://www.iwm.at/program/ukraine-in-european-dialogue-junior-fellowship)
 *   Austrian Academy of Sciences.
 Joint Excellence in Science and Humanities (JESH) – Emergency call
     [https://stipendien.oeaw.ac.at/stipendien/jesh-ukraine](https://stipendien.oeaw.ac.at/stipendien/jesh-ukraine)
 *   FWF Austrian Science Fund.
 Crisis Support for Researchers from Ukraine